-For meetings on THE CRISIS: SOCIAL CONTRACT OR SOCIALISM see centre
+For meetings on THE CRISIS: SOCIAL CONTRACT OR SOCIALISM see centre pages this week.

 KINGSTON IS film night: Ireland behind the wire.
 Thursday 27 March, 8pm, Grove Tavern, Washington Road (near Norbiton Church).
 Tickets now available from local IS members.